 Einkorn was lost in the hubub of modern wheat for a long time, so despite being a very old grain, it’s relatively new to the current market of wheat.
 You can check local health food stores, but online might be your best bet.
-Amazon, Jovial Foods, Tropical Traditions and Vitacost all carry Einkorn flours and whole grains, and even pastas for affordable prices.
+Amazon, Jovial Foods, and Tropical Traditions all carry Einkorn flours and whole grains, and even pastas for affordable prices.

 For some, switching to Einkorn might be difficult to fit into the budget.
 Remember this:

 Including Einkorn in your diet wouldn’t be ADDING to the budget.
 It would be REPLACING items you already buy.

 Gluten-free mixes at $4 each or breads at $6 per loaf?
 What about the gluten-free flours and specialty starches and gums?
 If you are able to digest Einkorn, you won’t have to buy any of that any more.
 Instead, you’ll be buying pure, unadulterated ancient wheat and making your own delicious baked goods from scratch.